PSPDFKit/PSPDFKit-Cordova/docs/ios/README.md

 // Set your license key here.
 PSPDFKit.setLicenseKey("YOUR KEY");

-// Show pdf with in single page mode, with a cblack background.
+// Show pdf with in single page mode, with a black background.
 PSPDFKit.present("pdf/document.pdf", {
   pageMode: "single",
   backgroundColor: "black"